kylebakerio/a-super-sky/README.md

 - currently night is 3x the length of day.
 This would imitate only northern winters/southern summers that have 8 hours of daylight, e.g. 10am to 6pm. ability to tweak this would be desirable--maybe speeding up or skipping phases when neither sun nor moon
 - environment component has ability to put sun on the shader anywhere in the sky (using 3x 0-360 inputs), but this code needs updating to allow that.
 Doing so would allow moon to not follow exact same path as sun, which would be nice.
 - finish implementing existing options, and add some more of them
-- correct spelling of 'reileigh' to 'rayleigh' everywhere, pull request on main aframe repo to sky shader accordingly
-- probably document schema options in readme
 - try [exponential fog](https://aframe.io/docs/1.2.0/components/fog.html) instead of linear.